cameronmathis/DesignPatterns/Bridge/README.md

 Applicability:
 * To avoid a permanent binding between an abstraction and its implementation.
 Specific implementation can be selected at run-time.
-* To independently extend abstraction and implementation by subclassing.
+* To independently extend abstraction and implementation via subclasses.
 Different abstractions can be combined with different implementations.
 * Changes in the implementation of an abstraction should have no impact on the clients.

 Pros: